The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 ParameterR(t) equationP(t) equation

-The impact multiplier γ̂ is statistically significant and empirically plausible in both equations.
-For the revenue equation, one dollar of advertising generates approximately $6.20 of contemporaneous revenue—a figure consistent with the apparel meta-analytic range reported by Sethuraman, Tellis, and Briesch (2011).
-For the profit equation, the multiplier of $4.06 per dollar of advertising is directly relevant to transfer pricing analysis under the TNMM, where the benchmark is an operating margin rather than a revenue multiplier.
-The P(t) specification is therefore the preferred equation for intangibles valuation purposes: advertising creates pricing power and margin, not merely volume.
+The impact multiplier γ̂ is statistically significant and empirically plausible in both R(t) and P(t) equations (we use 68% confidence level).
+For the revenue equation, one dollar of advertising generates $1.885 of contemporaneous revenue.
+For the profit equation, the multiplier of $0.349 per dollar of advertising is relevant to transfer pricing analysis under the CPM or TNMM, where the benchmark is an operating profit margin rather than a revenue multiplier.
+The P(t) specification is therefore the preferred equation for intangibles valuation purposes: advertising creates pricing power and profit margin, not merely sales volume.
+The regression results were computed using the ARX algorithm inside EdgarStat, and the t-statistics are adjusted Newey-West.

 References